zxqx/fallback-image/README.md

 # fallback-image

-Load a fallback images if an image errors out.
+Load a fallback image if an image errors out.

 ## Installation